- On 5 May, 2026

 Quick comparison table:

-Festival | Duration | Attendance | Main Genres |
+| Festival | Duration | Attendance | Main Genres |

-Sziget | 6 days | ~500,000 | Multigenre + arts |
+| Sziget | 5 days (+ Day 0) | ~500,000 | Multigenre + arts |

-Glastonbury | 5 days | ~200,000 | Rock, indie |
+| Glastonbury | 5 days | ~200,000 | Rock, indie |

-Tomorrowland | 2 weekends | ~600,000+ | EDM |
+| Tomorrowland | 2 weekends | ~600,000+ | EDM |

 While festivals like Tomorrowland or Glastonbury may have more fame in niche genres, Sziget’s strength lies in its multicultural, multi-genre approach.
-It’s a six-day adventure where music meets art, activism meets play, and the whole world comes together on one island.
+It’s a five-day adventure where music meets art, activism meets play, and the whole world comes together on one island.

 How many people attend Sziget?